jeremyfelt/webconference-2014/talk.md

 Formal provisioning allows you to version control your environment.
 And this is so useful.

 This is actually the first thing I started with when building the WSUWP Platform.
-I needed a server before I could write code for it, so I started with provisoning before a line of code was written.
+I needed a server before I could write code for it, so I started with provisioning before a line of code was written.

-Now, over time I can go back and see how the server configuration has changed.
+Now I can go back and see how the server configuration has changed.
 When we upgraded from Nginx 1.6 to 1.7.
 When that strange issue with PHP 5.5.12 required a change in www.conf.
 When we addressed Heartbleed and the recent OpenSSL security vulnerabilities from last week.

-The best reason for formalized provisioning may be that by having a local version of production in a virtual machine, I was able to realize that PHP 5.5.12 caused an issue with our current server configuration while using my local machine - this MBA - before anything was accidently deployed to production.
+The best reason for formalized provisioning may be that by having a local version of production in a virtual machine, I was able to realize that PHP 5.5.12 caused an issue with our current server configuration while using my local machine - this MBA - before anything was accidentally deployed to production.

-Provides confidence - expand?
+This can do a lot in providing the confidence needed to be constantly shipping a product.

 ### How to create production